Non-commutative nature of $\ell$-adic vanishing cycles

-\end{cor} \begin{proof} By \remref{Coh(G_t-->t)-->Coh(G_t)-->Sing(t) loc seq iff Sing(G_t-->t)-->Sing(G_t)-->Sing(t)}, it suffices to show that the first one is a localization sequence.
-This follows from \propref{an useful localization sequence} and from the observation that $\Coh(G_t\xto{a_1}t)$ is by definition the kernel of the dg functor (induced by $a_{1*}$)
+\begin{proof} By \remref{Coh(G_t-->t)-->Coh(G_t)-->Sing(t) loc seq iff Sing(G_t-->t)-->Sing(G_t)-->Sing(t)}, it suffices to show that the first one is a localization sequence.
+This follows from \propref{an useful localization sequence} and from the observation that $\Coh(G_t\xto{a_1}t)$ is by definition the kernel of the dg-functor